Blochowiak/Projects-Portfolio/README.md

 approximately eight chicks per year – the limit their resources will allow.
 Additionally, the carrying capacity of the park is 200 cranes.
 Two questions were investigated:
 1. How quickly can a population of 200 cranes be reached?
 2. What will it take for such a population to be maintained?

+Hatching eight chicks per year would bring the park to capacity by the 35th year.
+Capacity could be maintained by alternating hatching six or seven chicks per year *ad infinitum*.

 ### Tasks
 1. Create a recursive formula to calculate each successive year's crane population